Vérabuccia ®, from waste vegetable peel to material

 Vérabuccia ® was born from the idea of the designer and entrepreneur Francesca Nori, an intuition had in 2017, following the observation of some waste vegetable peels including that of pineapple, a by-product that originates from consumption and generates disposal problems for industries and the environment.

-The production of pineapple is estimated at around 24.8 million tons of which only 60% is used.
-Every year nearly 10 million tons are left on the ground to rot as fruit farms import low-cost products rather than support local ones.
-In Italy, with an average import of about 130,000 tons per year, it’s surprisingly the second most consumed exotic fruit with widespread processing for “ready to eat” products and cultivation in areas such as Sicily and the Amalfi Coast.
+The annual production of pineapple for the food industry is estimated at around 30 million tons of which only 30% is used.
+The remaining 70%, including peels, is waste (Fresh Plaza 2022).
+Italy is the fourth-largest importer in Europe with a vast and growing processing of fresh-cut and fifth-range products.
+Furthermore, climate change is modifying our (Italian) agriculture, opening up to the cultivation of tropical fruits (e.g. pineapples) in areas such as the Amalfi Coast and Sicily.
 Added to this factor is the growing unsustainability of the fashion industry which has led more and more Maison to notice the interest of consumers in new materials and products of plant origin, which guarantee, in addition to respect for the environment, the indispensable aesthetic component.

 c